高木揚心流柔体術 TAKAGIYŌSHIN-RYŪ JŪTAIJUTSU

 Ito Kii-no-kami Sukesada created his own style that he called Itō-ryū from what he learned from Unryū and his own experiences.
 His style consisting use of spear, naginata, hanbō, sword and short sword techniques.
 In the second year of Shōhō (around 1645) he gave menkyō-kaiden to his student Takagi Oriemon Shigenobu.

-IMPORTANT MASTERS IN TAKAGIYŌSHIN-RYŪ
+THE MASTERS OF TAKAGIYŌSHIN-RYŪ

 3. 高木源之進英重 Takagi Gennoshin Hideshige had a friendly match with Ōkuni Kihei Shigenobu who was the 15’th sōke of Kukishin-ryū.
 It turned out that Takagi-ryū had better jūjutsu and Kukishin-ryū had better weapon techniques.
 They decided that it was necessary for both schools to adapt their respective schools’ curricula.
 Some years later Gennoshin fell ill and died young.